 Last year I made an ardent case for panna cotta as the perfect dessert: it's easy, quick, practically foolproof, and accommodating to many dietary adjustments, being naturally gluten-free and adaptable to dairy-free and vegan diets.

 Now that I've made my case for the merits of this lovely dessert, let's move on and talk about how luscious it is, how perfectly creamy, in a way that belies its utter simplicity.
 And let me walk you through making panna cotta, step by step.

-A few weeks ago, during our editorial retreat, I made panna cotta for a dinner at home, and insisted to Ariel, our assistant editor, that it was a piece of cake to make.
+Once during our editorial retreat, I made panna cotta for a dinner at home, and insisted to Ariel, our engagement editor, that it was a piece of cake to make.
 No, actually — easier than cake.
 (Har har.)
 She went home and tried a recipe from my book, Bakeless Sweets, and reported back, wide-eyed, that she couldn't believe how easy and quick it was.

 But there I go again about how easy this is.
 Let's get back to how it tastes, shall we?